 How to Avoid Back Pain When Working at Home

 We’ve been getting this question quite often lately, “How Can I Avoid Back Pain While Working From Home?”
 Amid a pandemic such as COVID-19, while most of us are working from home, it’s understandably so.
 However, even before COVID-19, over 26 million people were already working from home.
-Although, the number is now significantly higher.
+Although the number is now significantly higher.
 If working from home is new for you, you might notice new pains, specifically in your back.

 Even if you had a desk job before this situation, the pains could be new.
 This is because companies have mandates to follow.
 These mandates follow standards for desk ergonomics.
 For most of us, our home offices don’t meet the same standards.

 For short periods this may be acceptable.
 However, the COVID-19 pandemic has had us camped out for a while.
 Some say even after this passes, working from home could result in the new norm.
 Companies are noticing how their employees can work remotely.
-And if we continue down this road, this could mean serious postural problems in the future.
+And if we continue down this road, this could mean severe postural problems in the future.

 So, how do we fix this problem?
 The simple answer is a neutral posture position.